goldpointecoa/website/README.md

 - Encrypt the page with one click

 **Note about admin.html access:**
-For security reasons, the admin.html file is excluded from deployment (in .gitignore and netlify.toml), so it's only available when working on the site locally.
-This is intentional to keep the admin interface secure and private.
+For security reasons, the admin.html file is protected from public access through redirects in the netlify.toml file.
+The file will be deployed with your site, but attempts to access it on the live site will be redirected to the 404 page.
+It's only meant to be used when working on the site locally.

 #### Option 2: Manual Update